 As such, the market stabilization rule clarified that state-based exchanges could use their own flexibility to “supplement the open enrollment period with a special enrollment period, as a transitional measure, to account for those operational difficulties.”
 Since then, the majority of the state-based exchanges have opted to extend open enrollment for most years, and they continue to have flexibility with the enrollment schedule going forward.

-HHS has defined open enrollment as the window from November 1 to December 15, and that applies in every state (as noted above, if HHS extends the deadline to January 15, that would apply in every state).
-But state-run exchanges have the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.
+HHS had previously defined open enrollment as the window from November 1 to December 15, but state-run exchanges have had the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.

 For 2021 enrollments, only Vermont and Maryland opted to keep the December 15 end date, although both states joined the rest of the country in reopening enrollment for 2021 coverage to address the ongoing COVID pandemic and the American Rescue Plan’s new subsidies.

 As noted above, New Mexico, Maine, and Kentucky plan to have their own enrollment platforms by the fall of 2021.
 Fully state-run exchanges are the only ones with the ability to extend open enrollment on their own (in the other states, the decision has to come from CMS, since the extension has to be issued via HealthCare.gov), and most of them have been choosing to do so each year.
-But if CMS extends the general deadline to January 15, many of the state-run exchanges are likely to use that date rather than issue additional extensions, as most of them tend to end their enrollment windows by mid-January in most years.
+But now that HHS has extended the HealthCare.gov deadline to January 15, many of the state-run exchanges are likely to use that date rather than issue additional extensions, as most of them tend to end their enrollment windows by mid-January in most years.

 Outside of ACA’s open enrollment window, enrollment’s only available with a qualifying event